annotation/text-fabric/tf/docs/about/displaydesign.md

 Whatever we want to display, we have to display in HTML, which is basically a hierarchically organized set of presentation elements.

-But a node and its constellation of relevant neighbourhood nodes does not have a hierarchical structure, in general, that is.
+But a node and its constellation of relevant neighborhood nodes does not have a hierarchical structure, in general, that is.

 The unravel algorithm solves the problem of turning a node and its associated piece